nsolanki0/llm-assisted-rna-analysis/README.md

 ## Overview
 This repository contains R Markdown (.Rmd) workflows developed and assembled during a four-month internship at Max Delbrück Center-BIMSB, covering a range of tasks in RNA-seq, single-cell RNA-seq, and related computational biology and data analysis.

-The work contributed to the initial development and evaluation of an LLM-assisted approach to RNA-seq data analysis, with a focus on analysis templates, task-oriented prompts, and test cases.
+The work contributed to the initial development and evaluation of an LLM-assisted analysis framework for RNA-seq and related computational biology tasks.”

 The examples include: